Terminal-2 icon

 • Store level.
 Under a merchant level, one or more stores represent the physical store locations, and are used to process point-of-sale transactions.
 Each store location is identified using a Store ID.

-To process payments, each payment terminal has to be assigned to the store where the terminal is being used.
+To process payments, each payment terminal has to be assigned to either a store or a merchant account in the same location where the terminal is used.
+This means that you need at least one merchant account per country/region.

 Step 1: Determine account structure